sagold/json-pointer/README.md

 ## Fragment identifier

-All methods support a leading uri fragment identifier (#), which will ensure that property-values are uri decoded when resolving the path within data and also ensure that any pointer is returned uri encoded with a leading `#`. e.g.
+All methods support a leading uri fragment identifier (#), which will ensure that property-values are uri decoded when resolving the path within data.
+This also ensures that any pointer is returned uri encoded with a leading `#`. e.g.

 ```js
 const gp = require('gson-pointer');